Harry Smith (cricketer, born 1884): Cricket career

 Smith made his first-class debut in 1905-06 for Transvaal against the touring MCC, batting at number ten and scoring 0 and 27.
 In 1906-07, when Transvaal won the Currie Cup, he played in two of their games, scoring 27 in the first against Western Province, batting at number nine, and 53 against Eastern Province, batting at number seven, Transvaal won each time by an innings.

 At the end of the season, after four first-class matches, with 138 runs at an average of 23.00, he was selected among the 15 players – eight of them from Transvaal – to tour the British Isles in 1907.

 Of the 27 first-class matches the South Africans played on the tour Smith played only 11, batting low in the order as usual and scoring 183 runs at an average of 14.07.
 His top score was 40 not out, when he added 67 for the last wicket with Cyril Robinson against Sussex.
 However, with 83 at number ten he was the top scorer for either side in the victory in the non-first-class match against Durham.

-After the tour he played only one more first-class match.
+After the tour, Smith played only one more first-class match.
 In 1908-09 he represented the Wanderers Cricket Club of Johannesburg against a team from the rest of South Africa in a match held to celebrate the 20th anniversary of the formation of the Wanderers club.
 Batting unusually high in the order, he made 45 at number three in the first innings and 29 opening in the second.